 Cloudsfer offers cloud backup tools as well.
 With this feature, you can backup to or from your cloud storage or on-premise system.
 The process is similar to the cloud-to-cloud transfer used for data migration purposes, but here you also have a scheduling tool that allows you to set a time and date when these backups will take place.

 Supported Cloud Services & Protocols

 If there’s one area where Cloudsfer undoubtedly shines, it is in its list of supported cloud services and available file transfer protocols.
-Apart from the usual Google Drive, OneDrive and Dropbox, it also supports one of our favorite cloud IaaS, Amazon S3.
+Apart from the usual Google Drive, OneDrive and Dropbox, it also supports one of our favorite cloud computing platforms, Amazon S3.
 Another important service that we always like to see included is the excellent EFSS Egnyte Connect.

 The business cloud storage service, Box is also supported, alongside social media sites Instagram and Facebook.
 The inclusion of FTP, FTPS and WebDAV file transfer protocols greatly increases the number of services you can also connect to Cloudsfer.
 One such cloud storage service that you can add thanks to this protocol is the secure and easy to use pCloud.